post

 A painting of the Inca Cross: a snake, a puma and condors with Machu Picchu

 After dinner, I buy a watercolour painting from an artist hawking his wares outside the hotel.
 It is an abstract of an Inca, an Indian, a puma and Machu Picchu, which I find out later depicts the Chakana or Inca Cross (see Inca mythology).
-I sometimes purchase small paintings as mementos while traveling, since I routinely pass by all the other souvenirs.
+I sometimes purchase small paintings as mementos while traveling, while routinely passing by all the other souvenirs.

 It is time for bed and some rest, since we have a full day tour of the Sacred Valley tomorrow.
 I wake up at 3AM and decide to stay up for awhile.
 By then I’m feeling considerably better than I was earlier, which is encouraging.
 I use my time to go online to update my blog and drill through a bunch of emails.
 After an hour, I crawl back into bed and rest for an hour or so before arising again as the morning starts.